 To speak to Dorset CCG regarding any matter concerning the healthcare of people in Dorset see this link http://www.dorsetccg.nhs.uk/contact/complaints.htm

 Midwives consult from both at St Leonard’s Road and Gervis Road.
 Once your pregnancy is confirmed, please book an appointment with the midwife according to the following clinic schedules - St Leonard’s Road:Tuesdays 8.30am to 4.00pm; Gervis Road: Friday 8.30am to 4.00pm.
 All appointments are managed at Gervis Road on 01202 411700.

 Dr King, Dr Marshall and Dr Hatton are happy to carry out your postnatal care at six weeks.

 Dr King, Dr Marshall and Dr Hatton provide child health surveillance services.
 If you require these services please make an appointment.

 Dr King and Dr Hatton fit and remove the contraceptive coil device.
 Patients firstly need to have a pre-coil consultation with the GP, following this an appointment for the procedure will be made.
 To arrange an appointment, please contact reception and our reception team will be able to book the appointment accordingly.

 Dr Marshall fits and removes the Implanon contraceptive device.
 To arrange an appointment, please contact reception and our reception team will be able to book the appointment accordingly.

 Minor Surgery Services

-Minor Surgery is carried out on the premises by the doctors of the practice (Dr Graham is our minor surgery lead).
-Following a consultation with your doctor, your name will, if appropriate, be added to the Minor Surgery List and you will be contacted by the Audit Team to arrange an appointment.
+Dr Robert Graham is our Minor Surgery Lead.
+Following a consultation with your doctor if appropriate your name will be added to the minor surgery waiting list and you will be contacted by a receptionist to arrange an appointment.

 Bournemouth Hospital 8.00am - 4.30pm Monday to Friday